Worthington Trophy: 2015

 "A tough Danish team, fresh off a strong showing at this year's Nordic Challenge competed directly while other nations such as Brazil, Portugal and Chile observed the event."

 "The 3rd Canadian Division team consisted of two Leopard 2 tank crews and two Coyote reconnaissance vehicle crews from Lord Strathcona's Horse (Royal Canadians), a Light Armour Vehicle (LAV) 3 crew from 1 Princess Patricia's Canadian Light Infantry, and two LUVW reconnaissance crews from the Saskatchewan Dragoons ... the tank team from Lord Strathcona's Horse (Royal Canadians) took the first place trophy for the 120 mm gunnery category, and the LAV 3 crew from the 1 Princess Patricia's Canadian Light Infantry took second place trophy for the 25 mm gunnery category."

-The 2016 trophy plaque, featuring the names of the winning fireteam in the 120mm category.
+The 2016 trophy plaque, featuring the names of the winning fireteam in the 120 mm category.

 2016

-Ex Worthington 16 was held at CFB Gagetown in September 23 to 30.
+Exercise Worthington 16 was held at CFB Gagetown in September 23 to 30.

 "The exercise will test a number of skills including direct-fire gunnery, tactical driving, and teamwork tests in challenging settings using the Leopard 2 main battle tank, Light Armoured Vehicle III and 6, and the Coyote Armoured Vehicle.
 Competing nations include: Chile, Denmark, New Zealand, the United States, and Canada.
 Observing nations will be: Australia, Poland, and the United Kingdom."
 Canada was represented by C Sqn of The Royal Canadian Dragoons.

 Top Light Utility Vehicle Wheeled (LUVW) Fire Team: